danjohnson3141/Jekyll-Test/Parameters.md

 ####URL Parameters

+* (event_user_schedules) :id - Integer, passed in through the URL.
+Is derived from the 'id' field of the 'event_user_schedules' table.
 * (messages) :id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'messages' table.
-* (event_user_schedules) :id - Integer, passed in through the URL.
-Is derived from the 'id' field of the 'event_user_schedules' table.
-* (sponsor) :id - Integer, passed in through the URL.
-Is derived from the 'id' field on the the 'app_sponsors' table.
 * (post comment) :id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'post_comments' table.
 * (post likes) :id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'post_likes' table.
+* (post_comments) :id - Integer, passed in the URL.
+Is derived from the 'id' field on the 'post_comments' table.
+* (sponsor) :id - Integer, passed in through the URL.
+Is derived from the 'id' field on the the 'app_sponsors' table.
 * :app_sponsor_id - Integer, passed in the URL.
 Is derived from the 'app_sponsor_id' field on the the 'banner_ads' table.
 * :event_id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'events' table.
 * :group_id - Integer, passed in through the URL.
 Is derived from the 'id' field on the 'groups' table.